zendesk/arturo/README.md

 **Note**: Arturo does not yet have caching support.
-Be very careful when caching actions or pages that involve feature detection as you will get strange behavior when a use who has access to a feature requests a page just after one who does not (and vice versa).
+Be very careful when caching actions or pages that involve feature detection as you will get strange behavior when a user who has access to a feature requests a page just after one who does not (and vice versa).
 The following is the **intended** support for caching.